 Graduate Leave of Absence

-Graduate and MBA students must apply for a leave of absence or be discontinued from the university.
+Graduate and MBA students who do not maintain continuous enrollment (summer excluded) must apply for a leave of absence or be discontinued from the university.
 Graduate students who wish to take a leave of absence from the university must submit an application by the published deadline in a given term and get approval from their department and their school, college or program to avoid having to reapply.

 Graduate students taking an approved leave of absence are allowed two inactive semesters (plus summer), and are guaranteed a place in their current college or school and in their current major when they return to the university.
 Students must not have any disciplinary holds and must be in good academic standing with the university.
 Students registered for the semester in which they plan to begin their leave of absence must formally withdraw.
 See the section on withdrawal procedures above.